Prince Has Ruled In The Style Stakes For Four Freakin' Decades

 Prince’s DNA can be traced to countless artists.
 Everyone who's influenced by Prince is invariably influenced by Sign “O” The Times.
 André 3000 calls it “one of the greatest albums ever made” and virtually all of modern R&B has been touched by his legacy, from Terence Trent D’Arby to D’Angelo to Dev Hynes to everything in Lenny Kravitz’s wardrobe.
 Justin Timberlake regularly admits to modeling himself on Prince, announcing to Playboy that Prince is “the greatest musician who ever lived.”
 But the song "Spaceship Coupe," on 20/20, is JT's most direct homage yet, lyrically, vocally, and sonically—right down to the extended virtuoso guitar solo.
 Compare it to Controversy's “Do Me Baby” and you'll hear where he's coming from.
 Beck circa Midnite Vultures also reeks of Prince’s scent, particularly on “Debra,” his song about seducing a girl he met at JCPenny.
 Following on from that, Prince’s back catalogue + Beck’s “Debra” = every song by Flight of the Concords.

-Finding it impossible to choose his favorite Prince tune, N.E.R.D’s Pharrell William’s summed up his appeal to MTV like this: “How do you say that sherbet peach is better than pearl white?
+Finding it impossible to choose his favourite Prince tune, N.E.R.D’s Pharrell William’s summed up his appeal to MTV like this: “How do you say that sherbet peach is better than pearl white?
 That's where Prince has been genius.
-He's had so many different colors and textures with his career and songwriting that you can't really compare, and that's why you need them all.
+He's had so many different colours and textures with his career and songwriting that you can't really compare, and that's why you need them all.
 Some people, you hear one song and you've heard them all.
 Or, there's two great albums out of five.
 Prince ain't like that.
 He'll hit you with moments like bop, bop, bop, bop, bop.”
 As if you couldn’t tell, Pharrell really does believe in synesthesia.

 These days his ’fro may be under control and quiffed up, but there's still no taming his sartorial supremacy.
 Sunglasses at night?
 Solid gold eye mask all the way.
-Prince don't need to see your ugly civilian faces.
+Prince doesn't need to see your ugly civilian faces.
 He’s not wearing panties or flashing his ass any more, but he’s 54 now, so no one needs to see that.
 Then again, he still looks better than any of us.
 We love you Prince, you beautiful alien.

 Alex Godfrey likes to sing Prince in the shower.
 He has a killer falsetto.
 Follow him on Twitter - @MrGodfrey.